B i o g r a p h y

 James also made his first full length debut on BBC Radio Gloucestershire in January 2020, where he was interviewed by Pete Wilson, focusing on his musical life and journey to the present.
 This also featured recordings of Beethoven, Rachmaninoff and Debussy, which were all given high praise from listeners.

 Throughout the times of one lockdown to another during the Covid-19 global pandemic, James took the opportunity to embrace the ways of live-streaming with several online free recitals to help support everyone during the crisis.
 From playing classical piano recitals, musicals, hymn requests and so much more this gave birth to his own podcast which was released in February 2021 entitled Relaxing Piano Playlist.
-In a span of 6 months from the first series has so far exceeded 6,500 downloads around the world.
-Series 2 will be out soon and there are plans for a 3rd series from September which will coincide with his live broadcasts on Facebook.
+Since then, with all the current episodes of Series 1 and 2 so far combined, his podcast has exceeded 29,500 downloads around the world.
+Series 2 is now available and a 3rd series began from September which coincides with his recorded videos on Facebook.